 Nevada is a somewhat small city located in the state of Missouri.
 With a population of 8,253 people and four constituent neighborhoods, Nevada is the 91st largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nevada is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Nevada isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nevada are a mix of both white- and blue-collar jobs.
 Overall, Nevada is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Nevada who work in sales jobs (11.74%), food service (11.02%), and office and administrative support (10.49%).
+There are especially a lot of people living in Nevada who work in office and administrative support (14.39%), food service (10.21%), and sales jobs (8.77%).

-The percentage of people in Nevada with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.86% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Nevada with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.52% of adults in Nevada have a bachelor's degree or advanced degree.

 The people who call Nevada home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nevada residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nevada include Irish, English, Scottish, and Italian.
+Important ancestries of people in Nevada include Irish, English, Italian, and Scottish.

 The most common language spoken in Nevada is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.